gerardorodriguezdev/chamaleon/gradle-plugin/README.md

         - **propertyType:** Can be *String* or *Boolean* -> `required`
         - **nullable:** If the property is nullable or not (default=false)-> `optional`

-### 4. Fill the `development.json`
+### 4. Fill the `development-environment.json`

-Any json file named not named `template.json` inside the `environments` directory will be considered an environment.
+Any json file named `anything-environment.json` inside the `environments` directory will be considered an environment.
-You can as many as you want with any name like `local.json` or `production.json`.
-For now we added `development.json`.
-Let's just add this content:
+You can as many as you want with like `local-environment.json` or `production-environment.json`.
+For now we added `development-environment.json`.
+Let's add this content to it:

 ```json
 [